kyle-stanhouse/cpp_capstone/README.md

 # C++ Capstone Project Description: Ball Chaser OOP

 For completion of the C++ capstone project I have chosen to apply object oriented principles (OOP) to the 'GoChaseIt!' project completed as a part of the 'Robotics Software Engineer' Nanodegree program.
 The 'GoChaseIt!' project called for the implementation of a ball chaser application in which a custom robot placed in a custom gazebo world detects and follows a white ball in it's field of view.
 The app employs 2 ROS nodes and 1 service (server and client) to achieve the necessary communication between the main process, the robot motor controller, and camera input used for detection.
-The manner in which these elements are implemented in the course project does not make use of object-oriented concepts that allow for abstraction and encapsulation, which is my capstone submission will rectify.
+The manner in which these elements are implemented in the course project does not make use of various object-oriented princpiles, which is my capstone submission will attempt to rectify.

 ## What is different
 The basic functionality of the application is unchanged, however node/service handling and callbacks have been structured in classes ProcessImage and DriveBot class BallChaser.